-In this section, we first assess the performance of the model in reproducing the observed initial SOC profiles of each site based on the calibration procedure (Fig. 3).
-As Figure 3 shows, the static adjustment of parameters governing the SOC profile shape for each sites resulted in a good representation of observed SOC profile.
+In this section, we first assess the performance of the model in reproducing the initial SOC profiles of each site based on the calibration procedure (Fig. 3).
+As Figure 3 shows, the static adjustment of parameters governing the SOC profile shape for each sites resulted in a good representation of the SOC profile.
 All estimated initial SOC profiles were close to the observations for each of the sites, with a RRMSE ranging between 0.01 to 0.09 (Fig. 3).
-In a second step, we evaluated the model presented in this study by comparing the predicted SOC losses to those reported by Van Oost et al. (2007).
+In a second step, we evaluated the model based on the results obtained after the site-specific simulations by comparing the SOC losses and cumulative vertical fluxes to the observed losses and fluxes derived from Van Oost et al. (2007) data.